Apillon/grants/DID Vault Application.md

 Project upgrades the existing DID solution as provided by KILT (ecosystem parachain) with a friction free, yet full Web3 compatible solution, that simplifies DID usage and speeds up DID authentication for all services using DID's, within Polkadot ecosystem, as well as for potential users.
 Giving simple access to DID's to mass of users, directly affects the adoption of all underlying services on Polkadot.

 ### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 DID Vault targets all Web3 projects and their users.
-Anyone developing a Web3 project or a dApp that is planning to use or already using KILT network for identity generation, management and authentication, may integrate DID vault to improve the authentication user experience and immediately speed up the onboarding of their users.
+Anyone developing a Web3 project or a dApp that is planning to use or already using KILT network (or any other DID standard) for identity generation, management and authentication, may integrate DID vault to improve the authentication user experience and immediately speed up the onboarding of their users.

-Apillon also has a direct use case with the DID Vault, we are planning to integrate Vault into our own platform, allowing developers building on Apillon, to utilise Vault authentication from the first version of their product, with seamless integration into rest of our infrastructure.
+Apillon also has a direct use case with the DID Vault, we are planning to integrate the Vault into our own platform, allowing developers building on Apillon, to utilise Vault authentication from the first version of their product, with seamless integration into rest of our infrastructure.

 ### Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
 Only similar project could be the Sporran wallet, which also works with KILT generated DID's.

   - If so, how is your project different?
-  Our project stil utilises the ful scope of DID's, but bypasses the requirement of Sporran wallet.
-At the moment Sporran wallet supports only DID use case and is not compatible with mobile apps, making the overall usability questionable.
+  Our project still utilises the full scope of DID's, but bypasses the requirement of Sporran wallet.
+At the moment Sporran wallet supports only DID use case and is not compatible with mobile apps, making the overall usability limited.

   - If not, are there similar projects in related ecosystems?
   Ethereum has a similar solution: https://www.kepler.xyz/

 ## Team :busts_in_silhouette:

 ### Team members
-- Name of team leader
+- Team lead: Nino Kutnjak
-- Names of team members
+- Names of team members:
+	- Tadej Vengust
+	- Mitja Kjuder
+	- Luka Golinar

 ### Contact

-- **Contact Name:** Full name of the contact person in your team
+- **Contact Name:** Ninoslav Kutnjak
-- **Contact Email:** Contact email (e.g. john@duo.com)
+- **Contact Email:** nino.kutnjak@apillon.io
-- **Website:** Your website
+- **Website:** apillon.io

 ### Legal Structure